seanmorris/matrix-api/README.md

 * callback - Callback to run on each message.
 * to - Stop the sync if a message older than this date is found.
 * from - Chunk id to resume the sync from.
 * filter - Matrix filter.
 JSON format.
+Types here map to the second parameter of `matrix.putEvent`.

 Example: